 So far as we know, there is only one other study that compares student performance in compressed-format to regular-format in a post-secondary introductory physics course.
-This study used the Force and Motion Conceptual Evaluation (FMCE).
-However, in this study the type of pedagogy used in the different sessions of the course was somewhat different, although the instruction was more-or-less based on Physics Education Research in all versions.
+It used the Force and Motion Conceptual Evaluation (FMCE) instrument.
+However, in this study the type of pedagogy used in the different sessions of the course differed somewhat, although the instruction was more-or-less based on Physics Education Research in all versions.
 The results were that the normalized gains on the FMCE were somewhat less for the summer session than for either of the regular sessions that were studied.

-There is also a study of summer intensive high-school physics courses for gifted students, which used the FCI and found that the gains were comparable to those of ordinary year-long courses taken by average students.
+There is also a study of summer intensive high school physics courses for gifted students, which used the FCI and found that the gains were comparable to those of ordinary yearlong courses taken by average students.
 There are studies of post-secondary courses in accounting, and basic skills in math, English, and reading in U.S. community colleges.
-The community college studies report that the compressed format is at least as effective as the regular format offerings, although they do not have a tool like the FCI to do a rigorous measurement of the effectiveness of the courses.
+They both report that the compressed format is at least as effective as the regular format offerings, although they do not have a tool like the FCI to do a rigorous measurement of the effectiveness of the courses.

-Our intuition was that the compressed 6-week format of the summer course does not allow adequate time for students to reflect upon and absorb the sometimes counterintuitive concepts of classical mechanics; some have compared this version of the course to trying to drink from a fire hose.
-Despite the fact that the present authors together have nearly 100 years of physics teaching experience, our intuition did not really correspond to the data.
+Our intuition was that the compressed 6-week format of the summer course does not allow adequate time for students to reflect upon and absorb the sometimes counter-intuitive concepts of classical mechanics: some have compared this version of the course to trying to drink from a fire hose.
+Despite the fact that between us we have nearly 100 years of physics teaching experience, our intuition did not really correspond to the data.
 Although there are differences in the gains of the students, they are not nearly as dramatic as we had expected.
 This study, then, is another example of the importance of the methodology of Physics Education Research: teachers' intuition is sometimes wrong but the data do not lie.